Sole Proprietorship vs LLC: How to Choose

 Basic characteristics of a sole proprietorship include:

-• Single ownership: Owned and operated by one individual, with no separate business entity.
+• Single ownership: The company is owned and operated by one individual, with no separate business entity.

 • Unlimited liability: The owner is personally responsible for all debts and liabilities of the business.